skodjob/blog/posts/releases/data-generator-release-0_2_0.md

 String streetAddress = faker.address().streetAddress(); // 60018 Sawayn Brooks Suite 449
 ```

-Pretty handy right?
-You can easily extend the input data for data-faker which could significantly help you with the data you want to generate.
+Pretty handy, right?
+You can easily extend the input data for data-faker, which can significantly help with the data you want to generate.

-For example specify your own list of option sin the code or also extend the data through yaml file.
+For example, you can specify your own list of options in the code or extend the data through a YAML file.

 ```Java
 FAKER.options().option("active", "inactive", "error");
 ```

-### How we are using it
+### How We Are Using It
-You can easily create your own data-generator based on your needs.
-Because we are heavily using [test-clients](https://github.com/strimzi/test-clients) tool we developed in Strimzi org, we decided to enhance them with functionality to generate not just a simple text messages.
+You can easily create your own data generator based on your needs.
+Since we heavily use the [test-clients](https://github.com/strimzi/test-clients) tool developed in Strimzi org, we decided to enhance it with functionality to generate more than just simple text messages.

-As part of data-generator we put together few templates that solves this problem.
+As part of the data-generator, we put together a few templates to solve this problem.
-Each template is based on Apache Avro schema.
-Maven generates Java classes from these schemas and we simply fill-up the classes with random or pseudo-random data based on our needs.
+Each template is based on an Apache Avro schema.
+Maven generates Java classes from these schemas, and we simply fill these classes with random or pseudo-random data based on our needs.
-Then we use the generator itself in our client implementation and vioala - we have reasonable message for our environment!
+Then we use the generator itself in our client implementation, and voila—we have a reasonable message for our environment!

-As an example let's consider the following schema (it is implemented as part of data-generator already):
+As an example, consider the following schema (already implemented as part of the data-generator):
 ```avroschema
 {
   "type": "record",